29/04/2026

 § corpse- stiff, dead body

-§ unconscious- thought away
+§ unconscious- put that thought away

 § sprinting- running fast